wp-plugins/plugin-builder/README.txt

 When your plugin is built the settings for it will be saved so you can rebuild your plugin at any time (this will overwrite any changes you've made manually) or make a few changes and create a new plugin.

 == Installation ==

+I recommend you install this only on your development environment, so you can open your new plugins and continue your development.
+There's no point installing it on a live site!

 1. Upload the `plugin-builder` folder to the `/wp-content/plugins/` directory
 1. Activate the plugin through the 'Plugins' menu in WordPress